CameronD73/529renew/README.md

 Similar to GDAT's option, and it has no bearing on 23 and Me's definition of whether segments overlap enough to be considered _shared_.
 In  _529 and You_  the display routines considered segments to "overlap" provided they merely touch - for example the end address of one segment is the same as the starting address of another.
 If you set this parameter to a number above zero then the start and end must overlap by at least this number of Mbase pairs.

 ### Recording segments that are not overlapping
+This section is out of date as of V1.3.0, after 23andMe removed the information about whether there was any overlap.

 Normally, the "triangulation" process ignores any matches that have no overlaps.
 This pair of related options modify this behaviour.

 Say your profile person **A** is in common with **X** and **Y** but the matching segments do not overlap.
 Normal recording of "triangulation" only accepts matches with 3-way overlaps.
 Both  _529 and You_ and _529renew_ allow you to shift-click to save segment details between the profile person and  **Y**  and between **X** and  **Y**  when they do not overlap.
 #### Minimum shared DNA (pct):
 This parameter sets a lower limit - only matches having at least this percentage in common will be recorded.
+This now applies to all ICW, as we cannot tell in advance whether they have overlap.

 #### Save Segments Mode.
 This parameter can be set to "always" or "only with shift-click".
-If you want to always record segments then this should be set to "always" to save teh need for you to remember to hold the shift-key every time.
+If you want to always record segments then this should be set to "always" to save the need for you to remember to hold the shift-key every time.

 ### Tab action when triangulation completes.
 Can be set to "close tab" or "tab remains open".

 ### Options for Debugging or Troubleshooting
 At the bottom of the settings page are options for troubleshooting.
-The date setting should be exp[lained sufficiently on the page.
+The date setting should be explained sufficiently on the page.

 The debug levels determine the verbosity of progress notes that are printed on the javascript console.
 This console is revealed in Chrome or Edge by pressing F12, or by a right-click on the page background and selecting "inspect".
 This opens the "devtools"   window, and every tab will have its own separate devtools window, which only persists while the tab is present.